 - For a 4-bedroom detached house with 15 windows – £7,275

 It is also interesting to note that the more windows you have, the more cost-effective your triple glazing total price will be.
 This is because the installer can earn a higher profit with more windows on the same property.
 It is easier for him to set up 15 windows in one property than 1 window in 15 properties.

-If you had single glazed windows or even old double glazing, you can expect a considerable saving in energy bills.
+If you had single glazed windows or even old double glazing, you can expect a considerable saving in energy bills with triple glazing.
 In fact, you may end up saving up to 50% in a year.
 For example, take a detached house with triple glazed windows.
-If you switch from single to triple glazed, you can expect to save around £175 on annual heating bills.
+If you switch from single to triple glazed windows, you can expect to cut around £175 off the cost of your annual heating bills.

 Let’s see some numbers.
 If you replace your single glazed windows with triple glazed windows, what cost could you end up saving over time?

 A detached property with A++ rated windows can expect to save £135 to £175.
 With an A+ rating, you can save £130 to £170.
 Finally, an A rating gives you £120 to £160 in savings.

 A semi-detached property with A++ rating can save anywhere between £85 to £125.
 Similarly, an A+ rating means you get a saving of £85 to £120.
 An A rating, on the other hand, gives you about £80 to £110 less in bills.